fisadev/dcs_configs/pico4_usb_tethering_optional.md

+Some of this things didn't really work that well, I still had crashes, and problems connecting.
+I'm currently using wifi 6, works super well.

 - System settings apk is needed to enable tethering, for USB streaming (under the network section)
 - To prevent windows crashes:
 	- with the device conected in tether...